Projects

 This year’s FIST guides the audience through the eyes of young people confronting wars, revolutions, and the everyday challenges of today’s world.
 From shared upheavals to intimate stories and questions about the future, the festival explores how identity, choice, and responsibility are shaped in a complex world.
 In this world, theatre is not escapism - it is a safe place where questioning is not only allowed but necessary.
 A safe space to search for both personal and collective answers.

-The five days of the festival serve as a reminder that struggles matter only if we emerge from them empowered and ready to be become better – to one other and to ourselves.
+The five days of the festival serve as a reminder that struggles matter only if we emerge from them empowered and ready to become better – to one other and to ourselves.

 The plays at this year’s FIST speak about the battles that define our time, as well as the wounds they leave behind, reminding us that a safe place does not happen by chance.
 We build it together, in moments of danger and resistance – and pass it on to those who come after us.